Brahman Majra

 Brahman Majra is a village located in the Ludhiana West tehsil, of Ludhiana district, Punjab.

+History

+Brahman Majra was the site where the Battle of Kiratpur was fought in 1638, Guru Hargobind and a following of 22 Sikhs were ambushed by Mughal-aligned forces of the Pathans of Ropar.
+The Guru and his men successfully held off the larger Mughal forces until reinforcements arrived, and then defeated them decisively.

 Administration

 The village is administrated by a Sarpanch who is an elected representative of village as per constitution of India and Panchayati raj (India).